 Vegetative evaluation: Blackleg lesions were visible in the vegetative stage in 2005, but not 2006.
 Early-season rainfall was plentiful in 2005, while 2006 was very dry.
-As mentioned earlier, conditions in 2007 looked very promising for blackleg disease pressure.
-Early-season conditions were very conducive to blackleg spore production and proliferation with above-normal precipitation and temperatures.
-Foliar lesions were very visible in 2007.
+Conditions in 2007 looked very promising for blackleg disease pressure and foliar lesions were very visible.
+Early-season weather conditions were very conducive to blackleg spore production and proliferation with above-normal precipitation and temperatures.
 Incidence was highest in continuous canola at 50 percent (data not shown).
 Rotations with canola more frequently had higher incidence.
 Second-year canola and canola every other year had 30 and 28 percent incidence respectively, whereas incidence in all other rotations was between 16 and 20 percent.
 We observed a significant drop in incidence in 2008 compared to 2007.
 Conditions were very cool and dry in April-May 2008.
 Vegetative blackleg in 2008 ranged from only 6-16% in all rotations.
+Incidence remained low in 2009 and 2010.
 There was a trend for lower incidence where canola was grown once every four years.

-Late-season evaluation: In 2001 to 2003, blackleg incidence was higher in rotations that included canola most frequently (every-other-year, second-year canola, and continuous canola).
+Preharvest evaluation: In 2001 to 2003, blackleg incidence was higher in rotations that included canola most frequently (every-other-year, second-year canola, and continuous canola).
 In 2004 and 2005, blackleg incidence was generally similar across rotations.
 In 2006, blackleg incidence was higher in second-year canola and continuous canola compared to rotations where a crop other than canola was grown for at least one year (Fig 3).